 Most of our time in South America, we bought our tickets the day before or the day of at the terminal.
 However, if you are tight on time and are visiting during high season, it may be better to buy a ticket at the station several days in advance or online when possible.

 There are also many car rental agencies in Santiago if you’d like the flexibility and comfort of having your own transport.
 We chose not to rent a car because we could reach everywhere we wanted by public transport and car rentals were more expensive than buses.
-Many companies charged more or did not permit rentals at all to individuals under 24 years old.
+Many companies charged more or did not permit rentals at all to individuals under 25 years old, which we were at the time.

 Once in Valparaíso, we think the best way to explore is on foot.
 Though the city sprawls into the hills surrounding the coast, much of the city highlights, restaurants, and hotels sit in and just around the heart of the city.